clojure/clojure/readme.md

  * clojure.core/bean: missing the emulated jre support
  * clojure.core/case: hashCode in java and hash in objc are different, you can use case but condp will be used instead
  * all java.net (slurp, reader from url, etc.): https://code.google.com/p/j2objc/issues/detail?id=28 (you can always use objc interop for this)
- * many tests fail because NullPointerException is emulated in objc by j2objc, and not perfectly.
-Don't rely on NullPointerException
- * same applies for ClassCastException

 ## Discuss